Check the accuracy of records of hours worked by staff in a retail environment

 Core ideas you must understand for this topic

-• Customer service excellence: Understanding how to meet and exceed customer expectations through effective communication, product knowledge, and problem-solving.
+• Customer Service Excellence: Understanding how to meet and exceed customer expectations through effective communication, product knowledge, and problem-solving, which is central to retail success.

-• Health and safety: Complying with legislation such as the Health and Safety at Work Act 1974, including manual handling, fire safety, and COSHH regulations.
+• Health and Safety in Retail: Complying with legislation like the Health and Safety at Work Act 1974, including manual handling, fire safety, and maintaining a safe shopping environment.

 Learning Objectives